MicrosoftDocs/azure-docs/articles/purview/register-scan-amazon-rds.md

 ## Configure AWS PrivateLink manually (advanced)

 This procedure describes the manual steps required for preparing your RDS database in a VPC to connect to Azure Purview.

-By default, we recommend that you perform this procedure using the automatic tool described earlier in this article.
-For more information, see [Prepare an RDS database in a VPC](#prepare-an-rds-database-in-a-vpc).
+By default, we recommend that you use a CloudFormation template instead, as described earlier in this article.
+For more information, see [Configure AWS PrivateLink using a CloudFormation template](#configure-aws-privatelink-using-a-cloudformation-template).

 ### Step 1: Retrieve your Amazon RDS endpoint IP address